-The following procedure should be followed to insure the inspection goes well.
+The following procedure should be followed to ensure the inspection goes well.
 It is important to understand that normal operating conditions are very different than those when the boiler is opened and exposed to the atmosphere.

 - One month before the shutdown, start reducing the specific conductivity of the boiler slightly each day.
-In the next two weeks, the boiler conductivity should be reduced to about one half its normal operating levels.
+In the next two weeks, the boiler conductivity should be reduced to about one half of its normal operating levels.
 During this “solids” reduction, the chemical levels should remain at normal operating levels.

 - During the last two weeks, the chemical levels and the bottom blow down should be increased by 50%.
 This will reduce the remaining sludge in the boiler to a minimum.
-Further it will condition any remaining sludge so that it’s removal will be much easier when the boiler is opened for inspection.
+Further, it will condition any remaining sludge so that its removal will be much easier when the boiler is opened for inspection.